Madhumita Raut: Career

 A Netherlands television company made a documentary film about Madhumita.
 Stuttgart (Germany) and the Hungarian televisions have featured Raut's dance in their documentary films on India.

-Madhumita Raut has danced in major dance festivals in India, Ireland, England, Scotland, the Netherlands, Germany, Belgium, Hungary, Austria, Spain, Morocco, France, Portugal, Japan and The U.S. She also teaches Odissi in The U.S., Netherlands, Japan and Germany.
+She danced in major dance festivals in India, Ireland, England, Scotland, the Netherlands, Germany, Belgium, Hungary, Austria, Spain, Morocco, France, Portugal, Japan, Malaysia and The U.S. She also taught Odissi in The U.S., Netherlands, Japan and Germany.

-Madhumita Raut wrote "Odissi: What, Why and How: Evolution, Revival and Technique", published by B.R.
+Raut wrote "Odissi: What, Why and How: Evolution, Revival and Technique", published by B.R.
 Rhythms, Delhi in 2007.

+Death

+Raut died from a cardiac arrest on 21 March 2026, at the age of 59.
+She was survived by younger brothers, Manoj and Manmath.